Interview – Julien Younes, Auris Advisory

 DC: Thank you for the feedback.
 Lastly, do you have any advice on optimising internal processes for investment funds?

 Nisrine S.: It is essential for the governance of investment funds to attach sufficient importance to the role of the Compliance and Internal Control Officer.
 This position should be promoted within the structures, and represented in management or executive committees.
+This allows the Compliance Officer to be sufficiently informed and implicated in strategic decisions in order to provide a better support to the organisation.

 To conclude in a more global sense, the administrative and control functions, which are not necessarily talked about, are the cornerstone of any activity, ensuring the smooth running of the whole structure.
 Adequately valuing these functions not only strengthens internal cohesion, but also contributes to the overall maturity and efficiency of the company.
 Seamless communication between all the parties involved, including the administrative and management teams, is crucial if all the chains are to be properly interwoven and function harmoniously.